connradolisboa/obsidian_ink/README.md

+Forked the original plugin and improved the functionalities for using it with Onyx Boox devices.
+I recommending using https://github.com/sergeylappo/boox-rapid-draw with the plugin.

 # Ink
 A plugin for [Obsidian](https://obsidian.md) that adds the ability to hand write or draw with a stylus between paragraphs in your notes.